AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags.md

 >[!TIP]
 >
->Talk to your [Marketo Admin](/help/marketo/product-docs/administration/tags/create-custom-tags.md) if you'd like to create custom tags.
+>Talk to your Marketo Admin if you'd like to create [custom tags](/help/marketo/product-docs/administration/tags/create-custom-tags.md){target="_blank"}.

 >[!NOTE]
 >